getting-around

 This post may contain affiliate links, which means I earn a small commission, at no extra cost to you.
 It helps keep the blog alive, and we really appreciate your support!

-We've done this journey dozens of times, and the train is almost always the best choice.
+Here's how every option works, with prices, timetables, and when each makes sense.
 If you're planning one day in Malaga, the train drops you right in the middle of everything.

 Quick Comparison: All Your Options